Borderline personality disorder

 With a provider's help, and perhaps with appropriate medication, people can feel better, manage their feelings, and strengthen their personal/professional effectiveness.
 Either way, whether you have BPD or not, because you are concerned, it is smart to check this out with a mental health care provider.
 Regardless of your diagnosis, you deserve to feel better.
 Glad you reached out.

-If you are a Columbia student, you can contact Counseling and Psychological Services (CPS) at x4-2878 to make an appointment for an evaluation.
+If you are a Columbia student, you can contact Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC) to make an appointment for an evaluation.

-For additional info about borderline personality disorder, you can check out the following resources:
+For additional info about borderline personality disorder, you can check out the National Institute of Mental Health.